GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

 the :program:`qmake` configuration for your compiler before running ``configure``.

-Assuming your compiler is MSVC 2015 then you need to edit the file ``mkspecs\win32-msvc2015\qmake.conf`` in the Qt source directory as follows:
+Assuming your compiler is MSVC then you need to edit the file ``qtbase\mkspecs\common\msvc-desktop.conf`` in the Qt source directory as
+follows:

 - remove ``embed_manifest_dll`` and ``embed_manifest_exe`` from the ``CONFIG``
   entry

 - change all occurrences of ``-MD`` and ``-MDd`` with ``-MT`` and ``-MTd`` respectively.

+If that file does not exist (i.e. for older versions of Qt) then (assuming your compiler is MSVC 2015) then you need to edit the file ``qtbase\\mkspecs\win32-msvc2015\qmake.conf`` instead.

 Python